tomod24/Books2Review/README.md

 - Select the clusters dat storage and select connect.
 If the mongo shell is required to be installed follow the instructions to complete the connection.
 - Once completed you want to connect the applciation to your gitpod.
 Teh application code will be supplied and the password will be required and the dbname. this will be into the env.py file created.

-## Deploying the application to Heroku
+## Deploying the Application to Heroku

 Heroku was used for the deployment of the website instructions have been supplied below to complete the action.